IjzerenHein/react-native-shared-element/README.md

 This library in itself is not a Navigation- or Router library.
 Instead, it provides a set of comprehensive full native building blocks for performing shared element transitions in Router- or Transition libraries.
 If you are looking [for the React Navigation binding, you can find it here](https://github.com/IjzerenHein/react-navigation-sharedelement).

-# WORK IN PROGRESS - not ready yet <!-- omit in toc -->

 ![MagicMoveGif](set-ios.gif)
 ![MagicMoveGif](set-android.gif)

 ## Motivation